-This state of affairs motivates us to combine the projected gradient method with two recently developed ingredients in optimization.
-First we extend the typical globalization strategies associated with these methods to the nonmonotone line search schemes developed by Grippo, Lampariello and Lucidi [17] for Newton's method.
-Second, we propose to associate the spectral steplength, introduced by Barzilai and Borwein [1] and analyzed by Raydan [26].
-This choice of steplength requires little computational work and greatly speeds up the convergence of gradient methods.
-In fact, while the spectral gradient method appears to be a generalized steepest descent method, it is clear from its derivation that it is related to the quasi-Newton family of methods through an approximated secant equation.
-The fundamental difference is that it is a two-point method while the steepest descent method is not.
-The main idea behind the spectral choice of steplength is that the steepest descent method is very slow but it can be accelerated taking, instead of the stepsize that comes from the minimization of the function along the gradient of the current iteration, the one that comes from the one-dimensional minimization at the previous step.
-See Glunt etal.
-[15] for a relationship with the shifted power method to approximate eigenvalues and eigenvectors, and also for an interesting chemistry application.
-See also Raydan [27] for a combination of the spectral choice of steplength with nonmonotone line search techniques to solve unconstrained minimization problems.
-An successful application of this technique can be found in [5].
+that it is a two-point method while the steepest descent method is not.
+The main idea behind the spectral choice of steplength is that the steepest descent method is very slow but it can be accelerated by taking, instead of the stepsize that comes from the minimization of the function along the gradient of the current iteration, the one that comes from the one-dimensional minimization at the previous step.
+See Glunt, Hayden, and Raydan [15] for a relationship with the shifted power method to approximate eigenvalues and eigenvectors and also for an interesting chemistry application.
+See also Raydan [27] for a combination of the spectral choice of steplength with non-monotone line search techniques to solve unconstrained minimization problems.
+A successful application of this technique can be found in [5].

 Therefore, it is natural and rather easy to transport the spectral gradient idea with a nonmonotone line search to the projected gradient case in order to speed up the convergence of the projected gradient method.
-In particular, in this work we extend the practical version of Bertsekas [2] that enforces an Armijo type of condition along the curvilinear projection path.
+In particular, in this work we extend the practical version of Bertsekas [2] that enforces an Armijo-type condition along the curvilinear projection path.
 This practical version is based on the original version proposed by Goldstein [16] and Levitin and Polyak [19].
-We also apply the new ingredients to the feasible continuous projected path that will be properly defined in Section 2.
+We also apply the new ingredients to the feasible continuous projected path that will be properly defined in section 2.

 The convergence properties of the projected gradient method for different choices of stepsize have been extensively studied.
-See [2, 3, 7, 11, 16, 19, 22, 30], and other authors.
+See, e.g., [2, 3, 7, 11, 16, 19, 22, 30].
 For an interesting review of the different convergence results that have been obtained under different assumptions, see Calamai and Moré [7].
 For a complete survey see Dunn [12].

-In Section 2 of this paper we define the spectral projected gradient algorithms and we prove global convergence results.
-In Section 3 we present numerical experiments.
-This set of experiments show that, in fact, the spectral choice of the steplength represents considerable progress in relation to constant choices and that the nonmonotone framework is useful.
-Some final remarks are presented in Section 4.
+In section 2 of this paper we define the spectral projected gradient algorithms and prove global convergence results.
+In section 3 we present numerical experiments.
+This set of experiments shows that, in fact, the spectral choice of the steplength represents considerable progress in relation to constant choices and that the nonmonotone framework is useful.
+Some final remarks are presented in section 4.
 In particular, we elaborate on the relationship between the spectral gradient method and the quasi-Newton family of methods.